f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/README.md

 ## Migration Stages Overview

-### Stage 1 – BIG-IP VE HA pair deployment on Nutanix
+### Stage 1 – BIG-IP VE HA pair deployment on VMware
 At this stage BIG-IP Virtual Edition instances are already present on Vmware and a we will deploy a couple of BIG-IPs on Nutanix platform as well.

 ![ ](./Assets/device_details_active.jpg)